fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/New-AzureManagedCache.md

 ```

 ### -Memory
-Specifies the size of the azure_2 Cache.
+Specifies the size of the Azure Cache.
 The cache size may affect the cost of the service.
 Enter a value followed by MB or GB, such as 128MB or 8GB.
 This value must be compatible with the value of the *Sku* parameter.